Kansas Information for Communities

 KIC FastStats also serves as your link to statistics prepared by other organizations.

 FastStats Annual Tables are 25 selected tables of vital statistics information available by county.
 Annual Tables are availble in Excel and PDF formats.
-The 2012 Selected Annual Tables are the most current tables available.
+The 2013 Selected Annual Tables are the most current tables available.
+Click here for 2012 Selected Annual Tables.
 Click here for 2011 Selected Annual Tables.
 Click here for 2010 Selected Annual Tables.
 Click here for 2009 Selected Annual Tables.

 Kansas BRFSS Local Data is the newest component, providing Behavior Risk Factor Surveillance Survey estimates for the 62 largest Kansas counties and regional estimates for the 43 smaller counties.
 Data tables, mapping and comparisons are possible at Kansas BRFSS Local Data.